London for Families Itinerary

 16.45: Visit Madame Tussauds

 Filled with 14 exciting interactive zones, Madame Tussauds London combines glitz and glamour with incredible history and over 300 wax figures.
 Walk down the red carpet and strike a pose with the Beckhams before stepping into the interactive movie and sports zones.
-Start your royal experience with a once-in-a-lifetime audience with the Duke and Duchess of Sussex and Her Majesty The Queen, then brave the serial killers in SCREAM!
+Start your royal experience with a once-in-a-lifetime audience with the Duke and Duchess of Sussex and Queen Elizabeth II, then brave the serial killers in SCREAM!
 Relax in a taxi and relive London’s rich history before entering the spectacular and exclusive Marvel Super Heroes 4D movie experience.